A Weak LES is One of the Main Causes of GERD

 - If your LES is weak, any excess pressure in your stomach can more easily push the stomach contents into the esophagus causing acid reflux symptoms.

-- Acid reflux occurs even more easily during sleep because the weakened LES cannot use gravity to help hold back the stomach’s contents, allowing them to back up into the esophagus.
+- Acid reflux occurs even more easily during sleep because the weakened LES cannot use gravity to help hold back the stomach’s contents, allowing stomach acid to back up into the esophagus.

 - Sleeping on your right side puts the LES at a disadvantage because this position puts the top opening of the stomach at the same height or even slightly above the LES, allowing the least bit of extra stomach pressure to cause acid to back up into the esophagus.